design-tokens/community-group/technical-reports/color/color-type.md

 ### Hex8

 Hex8 uses two extra digits, known as the alpha value, to change the transparency of the color.
 The format follows `#RRGGBBAA`.
-[Learn more about alpha values in hex.](https://www.digitalocean.com/community/tutorials/css-hex-code-colors-alpha-values#adding-an-alpha-value-to-css-hex-codes)
+[Learn more about alpha values in hex codes](https://www.digitalocean.com/community/tutorials/css-hex-code-colors-alpha-values#adding-an-alpha-value-to-css-hex-codes).

 | Pros                              | Cons                                                                                                         |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------ |